MattanMohel/nn-rs/README.md

 The network aims to identify 'handwritten' digits from ```0-9``` (hopefully accurately) using the MNIST dataset

+### Drawing

+The library includes a drawing app designed to predict hand-written digits using the MNIST dataset.
+The current model achieves a 95% accuracy on both the training and testing MNIST dataset

 ### Goals

 - [x] get matrix library up and running